 Testosterone.
 Some doctors prescribe combinations of estrogen and small amounts of the male hormone testosterone to improve sexual function and increase bone density.
 Side effects of testosterone therapy include increased body hair, acne, fluid retention, anxiety, and depression.
 Testosterone also adversely affects cholesterol and lipid levels, and combined estrogen and testosterone may increase the risk of breast cancer.
 It is unclear whether testosterone is safe or effective for treatment of menopausal symptoms.

-Vaginal Lubricants.
-Lubricants (such as KY Jelly, Replens, and Astroglide) are helpful for vaginal dryness and dyspareunia (painful sexual intercourse).
+Non-Hormonal Treatments for Vaginal Dryness and Atrophy.
+Lubricants (such as KY Jelly, Replens, and Astroglide) can be purchased without a prescription and are safe and helpful for treating vaginal dryness and dyspareunia (painful sexual intercourse).
+Dysparenunia is a result of thinning vaginal tissues (vaginal atrophy).

 Beral V, Reeves G, Bull D, Green J; Million Women Study Collaborators.
 Breast cancer risk in relation to the interval between menopause and starting hormone therapy.
 J Natl Cancer Inst.
 2011 Feb 16;103(4):296-305.
 Epub 2011 Jan 28.